Stephen Booth Books In Order – Complete List

 In 2001 he left his day job completely to focus on writing books full time after his debut novel, Black Dog, which was published in 2000, really took off.
 The book won the Barry Awards for Best British Crime and was also nominated for the Anthony Award for Best First Mystery.

 Success followed the author ever since, many of the Stephen Booth books either winning or being nominated for various awards and earning lots of praise both from critics and readers alike.
 In the UK, the series is released by Little, Brown, while in the US HarperCollins is still publishing the author’s novels through their Witness Impulse Imprint.
+His books are also published in Canada.

 Stephen Booth’s books are pretty much written in the British style of slower action paced novels.
 However, that hasn’t put me off from reading the books.
 They’re perfect for those lazy evenings of winter weekends when you want to read something relaxing – yet engaging – on your couch with a glass of your favorite drink sitting on a nearby table.